jyasskin/webpackage/draft-yasskin-wpack-bundled-exchanges.md

      `currentOffset + N <= bundleLength` and fail otherwise.
 1. Return the result of running {{load-metadata}} with `stream` as input.

+## Filtering the vouched-subsets {#signature-validity}

+The client MUST use the following algorithm to filter the vouched-subsets from the bundle's metadata before treating any resource as vouched-for.
+The algorithm takes two functions:

+authorityRecognized(index, authoritiesList)

+: Returns true if the client recognizes `authoritiesList[index]`.
+For example, if `authoritiesList[index]` is an X.509 certificate, the client might recognize it if the client can build a valid chain from that certificate to a trusted root using other certificates in the `authoritiesList`.

+signatureValid(authority, signature, message)

+: Returns true if `signature` is a valid signature of `message` by `authority`.
+  For example, if `authority` is an X.509 certificate with an EC public key on the secp256r1 curve, `signatureValid(authority, signature, message)` might return "valid" iff the ecdsa_secp256r1_sha256 algorithm defined in Section 4.2.3 of {{TLS1.3}} reports that `signature` is a valid signature of `message` by the public key of `authority`.

 ## Load a response from a bundle {#load-response}

 The result of {{load-metadata}}{:format="title"} maps each URL and Variant-Key